-This is another fee-free card with a strong rewards program, and it doesn’t matter where you live.
-You earn points on each purchase you make, which can then be redeemed for statement credits, travel, gift cards, and more.
-Another major benefit is that there’s a 0% APR for the first 12 months, after which rates run between 13.99% and 20.99%.
+This is another fee-free credit card with substantial advantages, and it doesn’t matter where you live.
+You earn points on each purchase you make.
+You can then redeem the points for statement credits, travel, gift cards, and more.
+Another major benefit of this Comenity card is the 0% APR for the first 12 months.
+Thereafter, the rates range from 13.99% to 20.99%.

-It’s also a good option if you tend to carry a small balance from time to time because you won’t be charged interest for the first year.
-Just be sure to pay off your debt in its entirety before your introductory period is up; otherwise, your balance will be subject to a potentially high interest rate.
+The first year is interest-free, so it’s a viable option if you carry a small balance from time to time.
+Just be sure to pay off your debt in its entirety before your introductory period is up.
+Otherwise, your balance will be subject to a potentially high interest rate.

-Is a Comenity Bank credit card right for you?
+Is a credit card from Comenity Bank right for you?

-Clearly, there are countless options available when it comes to Comenity Bank credit cards.
-Whether one (or more) is right for you depends on your credit history and your financial goals.
-If you’re primarily motivated by lucrative rewards programs, explore all of your options before settling on one.
+There are countless options available for getting a credit card from Comenity.
+Whether one (or more) is right for you depends on your credit history and financial goals.
+If you’re primarily motivated by lucrative rewards, explore all of your options before settling on one.

-If you plan on making an expensive one-time purchase, you may benefit from opening a store card to get that big discount.
+If you intend to make an expensive one-time purchase, you may benefit from opening a Comenity Bank store card to get that big discount.
 But don’t do it just because a sales associate is pressuring you in the checkout line.

-If you have less than perfect credit, you may want to get a Comenity Bank card because it’s possible to get approved with no credit check.
+If you have less than perfect credit, you may want to get a Comenity credit card because it’s possible to get pre-approved without a credit check.
 Before you do, though, think about what you hope to get out of the card.

 Are you trying to rebuild your credit by lowering your credit utilization ratio and making on-time payments?

-If so, a new credit card may be helpful to your personal situation.
-But if you struggle with debt and aren’t very good about paying off your credit cards each month, then it may be best to hold off on getting a Comenity Bank credit card.
+If so, opening a new account may be helpful to your financial situation.
+But, if you struggle with debt and aren’t paying off your credit cards each month, then it may be best to hold off on getting a Comenity Bank card.

-You also might want to avoid opening a new card if you’re gearing up for a major loan application like a mortgage.
+You also may want to avoid opening a new credit card if you’re gearing up for a major loan application like a mortgage.
 Too many credit inquiries might make it look like you’re tight on cash.
-Also, never feel like you need to get a credit card before you’re ready simply because of a “time-sensitive” promotion.
+Furthermore, never feel like you need to get a credit card before you’re ready simply because of a “time-sensitive” promotion.

-Comenity Bank and other issuers regularly offer perks, bonuses, and other benefits for new cardmembers.
-You can always either wait or try a different card to find the best deals available when you’re actually ready.
+Comenity and other credit card companies regularly offer perks, bonuses, and other benefits for new cardmembers.
+But, you can always either wait or try a different card to find the best deals available when you’re ready.

 Comenity Bank is in the business of attracting consumers to very specific store credit cards.
 The key takeaway is to maximize your rewards by consistently paying off your balances.

-By doing so, you get to take advantage of your rewards programs while simultaneously building your credit.
-It’s a great way to take baby steps back into the world of credit cards by creating good financial habits.
+By doing so, you get to take advantage of your perks and rewards while simultaneously building your credit.
+It’s a great way to get back into the world of credit cards by creating good financial habits.

-Once you’ve cemented a repayment routine, you can bump up to a more general credit card that might offer even better incentives.
-At the same time, you’ll qualify for better rates since you’ve strengthened your credit with a Comenity Bank card.
+Once you’ve established a repayment routine, you can upgrade to a credit card with a broader range of features.
+You may qualify for better rates since you’ve strengthened your credit with a Comenity credit card.